 Pak to file counter-memorial on Jadhav’s case in ICJ on Jul 17: Report

-Islamabad, Jul 12 : Pakistan will file its second written reply to India on July 17 in the ICJ on the conviction of Indian national Kulbhushan Jadhav who was sentenced to death by a Pakistani military court on charges of espionage and terrorism, a media report said today.
+Islamabad, Jul 12: Pakistan will file its second counter-memorial on July 17 in the ICJ on the conviction of Indian national Kulbhushan Jadhav who was sentenced to death by a Pakistani military court in April last year on charges of espionage and terrorism, a media report said today.

 The International Court of Justice (ICJ) on January 23 gave a timeline to both Pakistan and India for filing another round of memorials in the case.

-Pakistan’s counter-memorial will be in response to pleadings filed by India in the Hague-based ICJ on April 17.
+Pakistan’s memorial will be in response to pleadings filed by India in the Hague-based ICJ on April 17.